 The Banta Center provides three opportunities for all University of Redlands students to be recognized for their research, study, and service in the area of ethics.

-In the spirit of the University of Redlands' liberal arts mission, the Banta Center for Business, Ethics and Society has established the annual Banta Community Service Award in order to promote and recognize the values of citizenship, care and individual responsibility.
+In the spirit of the University of Redlands' liberal arts mission, the Banta Center for Business, Ethics, and Society has established the annual Banta Community Service Award to promote and recognize the values of citizenship, care, and individual responsibility.

-Recipients of the award will have demonstrated a commitment to their communities through volunteer, community service and/or philanthropic activities outside of the classroom.
-Any University of Redlands student in good academic standing is eligible to be nominated by faculty, staff, administration or their peers for this award.
-Nominations, including self-nominations are due February 9, 2018.
+Award recipients have demonstrated a commitment to their communities through volunteer, community service, and/or philanthropic activities outside of the classroom.
+Any University of Redlands student in good academic standing is eligible to be nominated by faculty, staff, administration, or their peers.

-The Banta Center for Business, Ethics and Society seeks graduate student research fellows each academic year, usually at the beginning of each semester.
+The Banta Center seeks graduate student research fellows each academic year, usually at the beginning of each semester.
 The research fellowship will enhance one's credentials and further the aims of the Banta Center to promote ethics education and research.
 The position is open to graduate students enrolled at the University of Redlands.

-Fellows will perform database research, summary analyses of articles, literature reviews, and will compose research reports related to business ethics and corporate social responsibility.
+Fellows perform database research, summary analyses of articles, literature reviews, and compose research reports related to business ethics and corporate social responsibility.
 Specific directions for each project will be provided.
-Time expectations are between five and ten hours per week (up to twenty if desirable and certain conditions are met).
-Fellows will be appointed for the equivalent of one semester with potential re-appointment upon successful review.
+Time expectations are between five and 10 hours per week (up to 20, if desirable and certain conditions are met).
+Fellows are appointed for the equivalent of one semester with potential re-appointment upon successful review.
 Remuneration will come in the form of tuition reimbursement up to $3,000 per academic term, depending upon available funds.
 Details will be discussed during the interview process.